gamesbrainiac/markserv/README.md

 ##Why is it?

-markserv is designed to replace a MAMP + Marked2 workflow.
+markserv is designed to replace a Apache + Marked2 workflow.

 I purchased [Marked2](http://marked2app.com/) after seeing a colleage use it to edit markdown content.
 It looked awesome, but it felt clunky.
 And it didn't integrate with my almost constant CLI usage.
 While I found Marked2 to have a very well-rounded feature set, it was simply too slow, and too memory intensive.